[So say]

 that there are men sharing a border above them,

-near Boreas, many and very brave warriors,
+towards Boreas, many and very brave warriors,

 rich in horses, of many sheep, of many cows.